 Related to GDI, NBIS is part of a recent EU application for the Genome of Europe project (GoE), aiming at coordinated sequencing in 20+ European countries and storing data in GDI.
-NBIS will lead the data management efforts in this project.
+NBIS leads the data management efforts in this project, while NGI leads the Swedish sequencing efforts.

 To cater for the needs of publishing sensitive genome sequence data, NBIS has established the Swedish node in the international infrastructure Federated European Genome-phenome Archive (FEGA).
-We are establishing a help desk to provide data management support to users and expect a large workload in the coming years.
+We have established a help desk to provide data management support to users and expect a large workload in the coming years.
 The federated framework with national nodes, where metadata (data about data) are stored centrally, while datasets are stored locally and only accessed with proper agreements, is an elegant solution to allow for international data access within the current legal framework.
-There is a large unmet need for this type of service in Sweden, and with 1+MG and the coming European Health Data Space (EHDS), the importance of these activities as well as the scope will increase.
-In order to pave the road for EHDS, NBIS is also engaging in the EU project TEHDAS2, Towards the European Health Data Space, which is supposed to start spring 2024 and finish 2027.
+There is a large unmet need for this type of service in Sweden, and with

+1+MG and the coming European Health Data Space (EHDS), the importance of these activities as well as the scope will increase.
+In order to pave the road for EHDS, NBIS is also engaging in the EU project TEHDAS2, Towards the European Health Data Space 2024-2027.
+TEHDAS2 is in Sweden coordinated by the E-health agency (E-hälsomyndigheten).